atmtools/arts/3rdparty/invlib/README.md

 ## Current Features:

+- **Generic Formulation**: Supports arbitrary matrix and vector types, as well as separate types for Jacobian and covariance matrices.
 - **Standard**, **n-form** and **m-form** formulation of the MAP estimators.
 - **Optimization Methods**: Gauss-Newton, Levenberg-Marquardt
 - **Indirect solver**: Provides a conjugate gradient solver for the subproblem